Atmosphericss/Atmoist-ER-Scripts/README.md

 I think it's pretty hard for new people to find scripts to try out in the Hexinton server, chats are flooded with lots of great activity.

-Please do not steal other people's work and try to portray it as your own
+Please do not steal other people's work and try to portray it as your own.
+I know no one is making money from this, but that's even more of a reason to just give a nod to the original creator/not to just repost someone elses stuff.